Slussen

 The Slussen area looking north in June 2021.
 In the foreground is Katarinavägen, with the Slussbron (Golden Bridge) to the right and Gamla Stan (Old Town) in the distance.

-Slussen (') is an area in Stockholm, Sweden, located at the northern edge of Södermalm, adjacent to Gamla stan.
+Slussen (lit.
+'The Sluice') is an area in Stockholm, Sweden, located at the northern edge of Södermalm, adjacent to Gamla stan.
 It is known for its locks system between Lake Mälaren and the Baltic Sea, as well as its historic role as a major transport interchange.
 The Slussen area includes the Slussen metro station and Saltsjöbanan terminus, and a bus terminal.

 The boundary between Uppland and Södermanland runs through the area.

 History

 The 1935 Slussen interchange in September 2014, before reconstruction.

 Slussen has been a vital crossing point in Stockholm for centuries, linking southern roads with the waterways connecting Lake Mälaren to the Baltic Sea.
 Over time, the area has undergone significant transformations.